fission/fission.io/content/en/blog/argo-insurance-workflow/index.md

 fission httptrigger create --name gethighriskinsurance --url /getHighRiskEligibility --method GET --function highriskinsurance
 ```

-Verifying the Fission function and Trigger creation,
+Verify that all the required functions and triggers are created:

 ```bash
 $ fission fn list